The 20 Best Acute Hepatic Porphyria (AHP) Doctors Near Me in Dallas, TX

 English

-John Hancock is a Hematologist Oncology specialist and a Hematologist in Dallas, Texas.
+John Hancock is a Hematologist practicing medicine in Dallas, Texas.
 Dr. Hancock is rated as an Advanced provider by MediFind in the treatment of Acute Hepatic Porphyria (AHP).
-His top areas of expertise are Prothrombin Deficiency, Shwartzman Phenomenon, Venous Thromboembolism (VTE), Endoscopy, and Stent Placement.
-Dr. Hancock is currently accepting new patients.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Prothrombin Deficiency, Shwartzman Phenomenon, Venous Thromboembolism (VTE), Endoscopy, and Stent Placement.

 Dallas, TX